Choose another writer in this calendar:

 Late Call (1965) explored the spiritual desolation of life in the English Midlands, and was narrated from the perspective of a retired hotel manager.
 Sylvia Calvert, the protagonist, comes to the New Town of Carshall, finding there that people are strangers in their own life.
 No Laughing Matter (1967) was a long, ambitious works, tracing the fortunes of the Matthews family from 1912 to 1967.

 From 1966 to 1978 Wilson was a lecturer of English literature at the University of East Anglia.
 He traveled much and participated in all kinds of literary events.
 Although he had become a highly visible character, his reputation faded in the late 1970s.
-His final novel, Setting the World on Fire (1980), was a disappointment for critics.
-In 1985 he left his Suffolk home and Thatcher's England and moved to France.
+Martin Amis dismissed As If By Magic (1973) as a failure in the Observer: "Americans saying 'Noo York' and 'anyways', hippies using 'like' as if they were rustics, the word 'delicious' appearing seven times in as many pages, the whole book riddled with repetitions, unintentional rhymes, jangles, even solecisms".
+(Martin Amis by Brian Finney, 2013, p.
+7) Wilson's final novel, Setting the World on Fire (1980), once again disappointed critics.
+In 1985 he left his Suffolk home and Thatcher's England and moved to St-Remy-de-Provence, France.
 After returning to England Wilson had a pension from the Royal Literary Fund and also his friends supported him.
-His last years Wilson spent in a nursing home, where he died of a stroke on May 31, 1991.
+His last years Wilson spent at Pinford End House Nursing Home, where he died of a stroke on May 31, 1991.
 Wilson's Collected Stories came out in 1987.
-He was knighted in 1980.
+He was knighted in 1980 for contributions to English literature.

 of Literature, chairman of the National Book League and a member of the